All Episodes

 The antiperspirant, you showed us how it works better to control sweat.

-Yeah, so over a full day and through a work, like a long workout, it should work better to control your sweat because it's actually plugging up your sweat glands and preventing the moisture from coming out.
+So over a full day and through a work, like a long workout, it should work better to control your sweat because it actually issues up your sweat glands and prevents the moisture from coming out.

 But it is important to use it correctly.

-So one trick that we always tell people to do is to apply it at night, which is Something that people do not usually do.
+So one trick that we always tell people to do is to apply it at night, which is something that people don't usually do.

 And that's because it absorbs overnight.

-And then in the morning, you'll get the protection for the full day.
+And then in the morning, you'll get the protection for the whole day.

 And it also will prevent any transfer on your clothes and staining that.